-Accounting policies applied from 1 October 2019 (Cont'd.)
+(v) Leases (Cont'd.)

 The Company as a lessor

 As a lessor, the Company determines at lease inception whether each lease is a finance lease or an operating lease.
 To classify each lease, the Company makes an overall assessment of whether the lease transfers substantially all the risks and rewards incidental to ownership of the underlying asset to the lessee.
 As part of this assessment, the Company considers certain indicators such as whether the lease is for the major part of the economic life of the asset.